nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![ShowCommandDiagram](uml-diagrams/Show.png)

 Similar to search, except it directly uses `getOnlineModInfo()` instead.
 If the module exists, then it will be printed.
-Again, `saveModInfo()` is always used after fetching a json to keep the local database as up to date as possible.
+Again, `saveModInfo()` is always used after fetching a JSON to keep the local database as up to date as possible.
 If `getOnlineModInfo()` fails at the start, then `loadModInfo()` will execute instead.

 <br>